pingcap/docs-tidb-operator/en/deploy-on-gcp-gke.md

 ## Prerequisites

-Before deploying a TiDB cluster on AWS EKS, make sure the following requirements are satisfied:
+Before deploying a TiDB cluster on GCP GKE, make sure the following requirements are satisfied:

 * Install [Helm](https://helm.sh/docs/intro/install/): used for deploying TiDB Operator.
 * Install [gcloud](https://cloud.google.com/sdk/gcloud): a command-line tool used for creating and managing GCP services.